DataDog/hiring-engineers/answers.md

 ![Agent-random-check](/images-challenge/Agent-random-check.png)

-A real-time view of this Agent Check can be viewd [here](https://p.datadoghq.com/sb/15d4408a4-1390d6e3fd)
+A real-time view of this Agent Check can be viewed [here](https://p.datadoghq.com/sb/15d4408a4-1390d6e3fd)